vmagnin/gtk-fortran-extra/unknown_pleasures/README.md

 ## Build and run

 Our Fortran version uses [gtk-fortran](https://github.com/vmagnin/gtk-fortran/wiki) (GTK 4), and especially its [Cairo graphics library](https://www.cairographics.org/).
+The image is shown on screen, saved in a PNG file, a SVG file and a PDF file.

 ### With fpm